The Oldest House in Santa Fe

 Many claim their margarita to be the best in the world.
 You decide which one is the best!
 You can download the app so you can keep track of your drinking accomplishments.

-14. Watch sunset @ Old Fort Marcy Park
+14. Watch The Sunset At Old Fort Marcy Park

 The Americans built Old Fort Marcy to protect troops in the event of an uprising.